I’ll never forget the day I first saw her. Never. Best thing that ever happened in my life.

-I mean you're thinkin' to yourself 'How'd somepony like you end up with somepony like her?
-When did this whole shebang start?'
-Well, that's what I'm gonna tell ya.
+I know you’re thinkin’ to yourself ‘How’d somepony like you end up with somepony like her?
+How did this whole shebang start?'
+Well, that’s what I’m gonna tell ya.
 And it's not the sort of thing you'd expect.

-Okay, so there I was one day - wanderin' down a street, not really doin' anything when suddenly I hear this quiet sound, just barely loud enough for my ears to pick up.
+Okay, so there I was one day, wanderin’ down a street, not really doin’ anything at all - just chillin' y'know?
+Enjoyin' the weather, that sorta thing.
+Then suddenly I hear this quiet sound, just barely loud enough for my ears to pick up.
 Sounded kinda like one of them violin things but deeper.
-At the time I thought it was a kinda neat sound - might make for a good sample to use in my next mix - so I go follow it, right?
+At the time I thought it was a kinda neat sound - might make for a good sample to use in my next mix.
+Something new.
+Something original.
+Something to make the next crowd's heads turn.
+So I go follow it, right?
 And the sound picks up further as I search and then soon I come up to the opera house, which is where the sound's comin' from.